 Few things in life compare to the moment when your head hits the pillow after a long day at work or the stolen hour behind closed doors.
 Our bedrooms play host to our most intimate pastimes and rituals and are as unique to the individual as the man himself.
-This is your chance to embrace your true nature and at last, bask in the landscape of your dreams.
+This is your chance to embrace your true nature and, at last, bask in the landscape of your dreams.

-1. Master Bedroom TV Wall Ideas
+1. TV Wall Design Master Bedroom Ideas

 A man’s private getaway is not complete without a place to relax and watch the game or cuddle up with someone in front of the newest movie release.
 While it is perfectly acceptable to simply hang your widescreen on the wall across from your bed, designing a media area can make that side of your room a pleasure to look at even when the TV is off.

-If your master suite includes a seating area, position the TV where you have an unobstructed view from both your bed and your sofa or chair.
+If your includes a seating area, position the TV where you have an unobstructed view from both your bed and your sofa or chair.
 Most TVs look best positioned over a long, low dresser or credenza.
 However, this is not a must.

 One factor you should always consider is eliminating glare on your flat screen.
 Try to keep windows behind the TV so they cannot reflect on the screen.
-If this is not possible, use an adjustable wall mount that allows you to tilt the screen away from any glare.
-Of course, make use of stylish blinds and curtains to block natural light during daytime TV viewing.
+If this is not possible, use an adjustable mount that allows you to tilt the screen away from any glare.
+Of course, make use of stylish blinds and to block natural light during daytime TV viewing.

 Fireplaces have always been a welcome feature in bedrooms.
 In the past, they primarily served a practical purpose: keeping the bedroom warm at night.
-Today, fireplaces serve both a practical and aesthetic purpose in the bedroom.
+Today, fireplaces serve both practical and aesthetic purposes in the bedroom.
 While most homes have central heating, nothing can replicate the romance and warm ambiance of a live flame.

-If you are a traditionalist, you may insist on a real, wood-burning fireplace even in the bedroom.
+If you are a traditionalist, you may insist on a real, wood-burning fireplace even in the .
 However, many men find it burdensome and messy to tend to a real fire, especially in an area designed for relaxation.
 Today’s gas fireplaces can replicate the look of an authentic wood fire, but you only need to press a button to power it on or off.
 When surrounded by an impressive stone or wood mantel, they look the same as traditional fireplaces.

 Modern ventless linear or landscape fireplaces can be mounted at any height and provide all the benefits of a traditional fireplace with a smaller footprint.
 They are available in gas and electric versions and come in a wide range of designs.
 Some include faux logs like other gas fireplaces, while others have flames rising from a plain or gravel-covered base.
-If your TV is not mounted above your linear fireplace, be sure to accent the area with a favorite piece of art.
+If your TV is not mounted above your linear fireplace, be sure to accent the area with a favorite piece of .

-3. Headboard and Bed Ideas for Master Bedrooms
+3. Creative Headboard and Bed Concepts

 Considering that most of us will sleep one-third of our life away, our bed needs to be comfortable and inviting – a soft place to land at the end of each busy day.
 When choosing this most important piece of furniture, you must consider decorative and practical aspects alike.
 Thankfully, headboards and bed frames come in almost limitless styles to fit every preference.

 Wood or metal headboards can be softened by choosing one that includes a fabric-covered section to rest against.
-A heavy, carved wood headboard brings an old-world charm to your traditional décor and can often be purchased with coordinating nightstands and dressers.
+A heavy, carved wood headboard brings an old-world charm to your traditional and and can often be purchased with coordinating nightstands and dressers.
 Metal beds come in every possible finish, from mirror-like chrome to wrought iron to brass.
-Metal bed styles may feature the sleek lines of modern décor or include every curve, embellishment, and finial that makes Victorian design so grand.
+Metal bed styles may feature the sleek lines of modern or include every curve, embellishment, and finial that makes Victorian design so grand.

-4. Master Bedroom Lighting Ideas
+4. Lighting Tips and Ideas

 Don’t just settle for your builder’s basic overhead light fixture when it’s so easy to replace it with a magnificent focal point.
 You may not use your overhead light often in the bedroom, favoring nightstand lamps that cast a softer glow at night.
 However, both types of lighting are important to creating the right atmosphere in your master bedroom.

 Your master bedroom is the perfect place to install an interesting ceiling.
 Given the amount of time you gaze up while lying in bed, it’s nice if you have something other than plain or textured plaster to look at.
-Many traditional and contemporary homes include a trey ceiling in the master bedroom.
+Many traditional and contemporary homes include a tray ceiling in the master bedroom.
 This raised design feature may include two or more levels and adds a sense of height and spaciousness to your bedroom.

-If you’re a fan of modern design, you already know how a simple color palette, clean lines, and a mixture of materials can create a space filled with peaceful simplicity.
+If you’re a fan of modern design, you already know how a simple color scheme, clean lines, and a mixture of materials can create a space filled with peaceful simplicity.
 The absence of clutter and excess accessories is necessary to project the beauty of modern design, and perhaps in no other room is this more appreciated than in the master bedroom.

 It’s a common myth that modern spaces must feel harsh or unwelcoming.
-Wide, pane-less windows allow tons of natural light and decorate your bedroom with the beauty of your landscape and view.
+Wide, pane-less windows allow tons of natural light and decorate your with the beauty of your landscape and view.
 A splash of your favorite colors can be added with a few pieces of framed modern art and a luxuriously upholstered headboard.
-While too much metal can make any bedroom feel cold, the right metal modern accents achieve the opposite.
+While too much metal can make any feel cold, the right metal modern accents achieve the opposite.
 Look for plush chairs with metal legs, curved chrome light fixtures, and perhaps a glass-topped iron dresser or end table.

-7. Master Bedroom Wood and Rustic Accent Ideas
+7. Embracing Wood and Rustic Accents

-Admiring rustic décor doesn’t mean settling for a log cabin in the woods.
+Admiring rustic interior design doesn’t mean settling for a log cabin in the woods.
 You can stay true to your rustic roots by adding the right wooden and natural accents to your master suite.
 Ceilings and floors are great places to get a little rough in the bedroom.
 Cover a plain plaster ceiling with stained wooden shiplap or beadboard, or opt for a wide-plank farmhouse hardwood floor to anchor the space.
 If you really enjoy the look of natural wood paneling, you can create a wood accent wall behind your bed.

 Master Bedroom FAQs